The Starlit ACH Standard: Why We Guarantee 1.5 and Average 0.85

 ACH@50Pa converts that airflow into a rate: how many times per hour the entire volume of the building's air is replaced through uncontrolled leakage at the test pressure.
 A result of 3.5 ACH@50Pa means the building's air volume leaks out 3.5 times every hour at 50Pa — a staggering amount of uncontrolled air exchange.

 NRCan's EnerGuide rating system uses blower door results as a primary input for home energy modelling.
-Homes achieving 1.0 ACH@50Pa consistently score in the top tier of the EnerGuide scale — approaching NetZero or Net Zero performance levels.
+Homes testing below 1.5 ACH50 consistently score in the top tier of the EnerGuide scale, and results in the 0.85 range — where our portfolio average sits — are approaching Net Zero performance territory.
+The same standard is covered in depth in our 2026 Building Science Guide.

 "Your builder should be able to tell you their average blower door test result.
 If they can't — or if they don't test — that tells you everything you need to know about their commitment to performance."

-Why 1.0 ACH Matters: Energy, Comfort, and Health
+Why Airtightness Matters: Energy, Comfort, and Health

 Energy Savings